paritytech/polkadot/roadmap/implementers-guide/src/runtime-api/availability-cores.md

     /// If a particular Collator is required to author this block, that is also present in this
     /// variant.
     Scheduled(ScheduledCore),
     /// The core is currently free and there is nothing scheduled.
-This can be the case for parathread
+This can be the case for on-demand
-    /// cores when there are no parathread blocks queued.
-Parachain cores will never be left idle.
+    /// cores when there are no on-demand parachain blocks queued.
+Leased cores will never be left idle.
     Free,
 }
 ```